CyanSalt/roughness/docs/components/alert.md

   </template>
   <template #body:inline.description>
-    Whether the button is displayed as an inline block.
+    Whether the alert is displayed as an inline box.
   </template>

   <template #body:reactions.type>